Nardos-HW/Slot_Machine/README.md

 6. Keep playing until you decide to quit.

 ⚙️ Game Rules

   Max Lines: 3

   Min Bet: $1

   Max Bet: $100

   Slot Machine Size: 3x3 grid
-  Symbols and Frequency:

-Symbol  Count  Value
-A        2      5
-B        4      4
-C        6      3
-D        8      2

  The fewer times a symbol appears, the higher its value!

 🧠 How Winnings Work

 -> You win if all symbols in a row match across all columns.

 -> Your payout is calculated as:

 Winnings = Symbol Value × Bet Amount